Adrienne is a certified dog trainer and former veterinarian assistant who partners with some of the best veterinarians worldwide.

 Worried your dog has an intestinal blockage?
 If you own a dog with a ''vacuum cleaner'' reputation, you should be extra careful to recognize the early symptoms of an intestinal blockage.

 The list of objects retrieved from dogs' digestive systems each year is quite impressive and, every now and then, surprising.
 The most commonly found are coins, bones, sticks, parts of toys, socks, stones, buttons, underwear, balls, tampons, and marbles.
 Though they are digestible up to a certain extent, rawhide chews can also cause trouble for some dogs, especially if they tend to gulp their treats.

 7 Symptoms of an Intestinal Blockage in Dogs

-The symptoms vary depending on the location of the blockage.
+The symptoms of intestinal blockages in dogs vary depending on the location of the blockage in the digestive tract.
 The most common signs of blockages include:

 - Loss of appetite

 If left untreated, a blockage in dogs can lead to fatal complications, such as perforation of the bowels and peritonitis.
 However, if you can have your dog seen quickly, you can sometimes avoid surgery and have the item removed via endoscopy.

 Also, depending on what the dog ate, the vet may suggest inducing vomiting before a blockage occurs; this may work if the dog swallowed a soft item such as a sock.

 If your dog just vomits once but otherwise appears okay and continues to have normal bowel movements with no other symptoms, they may have just had an upset stomach that can be treated at home.
 If your dog isn't pooping, it may also just be constipation, which could also be handled at home (if it's a mild case).